ejdyksen/emcee-registry/src/README.md

 ## Output

 The tool generates a package specification file in JSON format and saves it to the specified output directory.
-The file is organized in a subdirectory based on the first letter of the package name, following the convention used in the Emcee repository.
+The file is organized in a subdirectory based on the first letter of the package name, following the convention used in the Emcee registry.

 For example, a package named "GitHub" would be saved to `mcp-servers/g/github.json`.